SecondRicecake/CASM_tmp/Instructions_CASM.md

 ### Toggle arrow tips to the connection line

 Click on the connection line between the nodes to open the connection menu.
 You can toggle arrows tips pointing to one node or both nodes.
+To remove arrow tip, simply click on the toggle option again.

 ### Changing connection line color